 5. Time Tunnel Ipoh

-Just around the corner from Dream Big World, is another fascinating gallery!
-If you were born in the 90s or earlier, this will be a nostalgic throwback for you!
+If you were born in the 90s or earlier, a visit to this gallery will be a nostalgic throwback for you!

 The small museum houses miscellaneous antique items like toys, kitchen ware, cassette tapes and photographs.